-9 pin connector on the rear of the PSU monitoring and distribution unit.
-Remember that headphone feeds can only be AES signals.
+Connections for desk headphone and talkback mic signals are made to 9 pin D-type connector on the rear of the PSU monitoring and distribution unit.
+This is a female panel mount connector, requiring a male on the cables.

+Remember that headphone feeds can only be AES digital signals.